March 13th, 2017

 - Learn intervention strategies and techniques targeted at improving key task areas so as to increase overall family functioning and resilience.

 - Develop an understanding of unique dynamics with the parent-child-school triad when working with school related issues of children and adolescents.

 Monica A. Nicoll, Ph.D. received her M.A. degree in Counseling Psychology from the Adler University in Chicago and Ph.D. from Florida Atlantic University.
 Monica has been in private counseling practice for over 25 years as a Licensed Clinical Mental Health Counselor.
-Monica’s practice focuses on Marital/Couples Counseling, Family Counseling, Clinical Adjustment Disorders, and Adolescent issues.
+Monica’s practice focuses on Marital/Couples Counseling, Family Therapy, Clinical Adjustment Disorders, and Adolescent issues.
 She is a board certified Clinical Supervisor and court certified Family Mediator and Parent Coordinator (high conflict divorce).